7 Simple Ways to Help Kids Pray With Confidence

 Set aside time each day to intentionally pray with your children and for your children.
 Maybe this happens after family Bible study each day, before they leave for school each morning, or in the quietness of the night before bedtime.
 Use this time to start teaching and help kids pray with confidence.

 Have you lost the car keys again?
 Stop and pray aloud with your kids about it.
 Then, when God helps you to find them, thank Him!
 Did you just receive news that a friend is sick?
 Stop and pray about it!

-Find a way that works for your family to share and remember prayer requests.
+Kids may feel nervous or uncomfortable about praying to God, but using a visual reminder, such as this praying hands graphic below, makes it easier.
 Put this visual reminder in a place where your whole family can see it and be reminded to pray.

 6. Celebrate Answered Prayer

 Find a creative way to celebrate God’s answers to your prayers.
 One family I know writes answers to prayer on colorful rocks and drops them into a large glass vase.
 Look for ways to help your kids understand that God does indeed answer prayer!

 7. Help kids pray the Lord’s Prayer.

 In Matthew 6:9-13, Jesus gave His disciples a simple prayer that can serve as a template for our own prayers and as a simple way to teach our children how to pray.